franpanteli/Python-Bootcamp-Module-9-Modules-and-Packages-in-Python/README.md

 ### Repository Overview

 This repository contains my notes and project files for the ninth module of a Python 'bootcamp' I completed as part of my independent learning.
-This was an in-depth Udemy course with multiple video lectures and exercises, to be completed in a Jupyter environment.
+This was an in-depth Udemy course with 156 video lectures and exercises, to be completed in a Jupyter environment.
 This repository includes my notes on the videos for this module, slides from the lectures, and the project .ipynb files.

 ### Course Details
 - **Course URL:** [The Complete Python Bootcamp From Zero to Hero in Python](https://www.udemy.com/course/complete-python-bootcamp/?couponCode=ST18MT62524)